cproctor/ub-cs-education-handbook/source/vision_and_goals.md

 [Initial Certificate Track](#initial-certificate-track), and the [Initial/Professional Certificate Track](#initial-professional-certificate-track)
 are required to complete the Teacher Performance Assessment Portfolio.

+UB's Teacher Performance Assessment Portfolio is aligned with the New York Teaching Standards.
+Please see [Appendix II](#appendix-2-tpap) for an alignment of program outcomes with the New York Teaching Standards.

 ### Vision statement